spiral/docs/templater/basics.md

 </html>
 ```

-> You can move `websiteLayout` method to any of desired class including services and controllers.
+> You can move the `websiteLayout` method to any of the desired class including services and controllers.